Apply to transfer burial rights

 • A copy of the deceased owner’s death certificate.

-• Confirmation of applicants identity and relationship to deceased owner.
+• Applicants' identity and relationship to deceased owner.

 • An affidavit, if the required documents are not available.